Other conditions can feel similar to Plantar Fasciitis. Here’s how to tell the difference.

 Plantar Fasciitis or Stress Fracture

 Calcaneal (heel bone) stress fractures create pain that can easily be confused with plantar fasciitis.
 Endurance athletes with a pronounced heel-strike running style or military recruits are prone to developing stress fractures in their heels.
-However, if you have low bone density (osteoporosis) you can develop this without doing any sport.

-How can you decide if your pain is more likely plantar fasciitis or a stress fracture?
 When you have a stress fracture in your heel, it is often painful to squeeze the sides of the heel bone – this is not the case when you have plantar fasciitis.
 However, the only accurate way to diagnose a stress fracture is through an MRI scan.
-X-rays don’t always show it either.
+X-rays don't always show it either.

 Plantar Fasciitis or Achilles Tendonitis

-Where you feel your pain is important to distinguish between plantar fasciitis and Achilles tendonitis.
-If your pain is on the Achilles tendon or at the spot where it attached into the back of the heel bone, then it’s likely Achilles tendonitis and definitely not plantar fasciitis.
-If your pain is under your foot, close to the inner part of the heel bone, then it is likely plantar fasciitis and definitely not Achilles tendonitis.
+- If your pain is on the Achilles tendon or at the spot where it attaches to the back of the heel bone, then it's likely Achilles tendonitis and definitely not plantar fasciitis.

 Plantar Fasciitis vs. Tarsal Tunnel Syndrome

-These two conditions are often confused, because the pain can be in a very similar location.
-Tarsal tunnel syndrome is caused by compression or irritation of the tibial nerve as it runs around the inner part of your ankle.
-The nerve splints into several little branches which go to different parts of the foot.
+Tarsal tunnel syndrome is caused by compression or irritation of the tibial nerve as it runs around the inner part of your ankle — the nerve splints into several little branches that go to different parts of the foot.

 When someone has tarsal tunnel syndrome, they will often describe their pain as being a burning pain or feeling intermittent sharp stabbing pains (like electric shocks), pins and needles, buzzing, or itching.
 These types of pains usually indicate that a nerve is irritated.
-In contrast, the pain from plantar fasciitis is usually described as a combination of tightness, an ache or just very sharp pain.

-When you have tarsal tunnel syndrome the pain you feel may also be in more areas under the foot or even close to the bone on the inside of the ankle, rather than just close to the heel.
-You can also have both conditions at the same time.
+When you have tarsal tunnel syndrome, the pain may also be in more areas under the foot or even close to the bone on the inside of the ankle rather than just close to the heel.

 Heel Fat Pad Syndrome vs. Plantar Fasciitis

-Also, squeezing the lower edges of the heel bone often hurts when you have fat pad syndrome, while it will likely be pain free when you have plantar fasciitis.
-The only way to really distinguish between these two conditions is through and ultrasound or MRI scan.
-However, it is a common finding that people with plantar fasciitis will also have thinner fat pads.
+The best way to distinguish between these two conditions is through an ultrasound or MRI scan.
+However, it is a common finding that people with plantar fasciitis will also have changes in their fat pads.

 Referred pain from your lower back